 - Wipe: Use a clean, damp cloth to wipe the vinegar away.

-- Dry: Wipe with a towel to dry the cookware.
+- Dry: Wipe the utensils with a towel to dry them.

 Getting Rid of Hard Water Stains on Utensils

-Hard water stains on stainless steel utensils can make for an unpleasant eating experience.
-However, removing mineral deposits from utensils is as straightforward as it gets.
+Hard water stains on stainless steel utensils are harmless but they can make items look dirty.
+Thankfully, removing mineral deposits from utensils is very straightforward.

-If the stains are only minor, you can simply wipe them with a damp cloth and then dry with a towel.
-If the stains are more stubborn:
+If the stains are only minor, you can simply wipe them away with a damp cloth and then dry the utensil with a towel.
+If the stains are more stubborn, follow these steps:

-- Mixture: Combine equal parts of vinegar and warm water.
+- Mixture: Combine equal amounts of vinegar and warm water.
 You can submerge the utensils in a bucket or spray the solution on with a spray bottle.

 - Wait: Leave the utensils for 10 minutes.